matplotlib/matplotlib/README.rst

 Start at the `contributing guide <http://matplotlib.org/devdocs/devel/contributing.html>`_!

-Developer notes are now at `Developer Discussions <https://github.com/orgs/matplotlib/teams/developers/discussions>`_
+Developer notes are now at `Developer Discussions <https://github.com/orgs/matplotlib/teams/developers/discussions>`_ (Note: For technical reasons, this is currently only accessible for matplotlib developers.)